joielechong/iso-country-flags-svg-collection/README.md

 Country flag examples use a surface area of 512x512 (1:1) and 640x480 (4:3), so be sure to keep the 1:1 or 4:3 ratios for best results.

-#### Generating the icon sheet files

-Type "make sheets" to generate icon sheets for the icon sets created above.

 #### Related projects

 See https://github.com/koppi/iso-country-flags-svg-collection/wiki/Related